By Lyssie Lakatos, RD, LD, CDN, CFT and Tammy Lakatos Shames, RD, LD, CDN, CFT, Authors of The Nutrition Twins’ Veggie Cure

 What if you knew you there was one thing that could prevent your skin from looking lackluster, broken out, or showing unwanted signs of aging?
 Would you want to bathe in it?
 We would.

 Luckily, we know what it is—and we’re sharing it with you!
 You can soak in the best anti-wrinkle cream ever by simply enjoying specific delicious vegetables.
 That’s right; just eat the right vegetables –those that contain the magical skin nourishing ingredients– omega-3 fatty acids and a large variety of antioxidants like vitamin C, beta-carotene, vitamin E, and voila—hello radiant skin!
 These veggies are so potent that we refer to them as the skin fillers, plumpers, and Botox of the food kingdom.
-Eat them regularly and your skin will exude a healthy glow beyond your wildest dreams.
+Of course, they won’t make you look quite as good as if you had plastic surgery or botox at somewhere like Ethos Spa!
+But if you eat them regularly, your skin will exude a healthy glow beyond your wildest dreams.

 Veggies naturally are rich in water, so they create moisture within your skin, plumping the cells and filling the crevices.
 Think of them as your body’s natural lotion—plus a whole lot more.
 Here’s what else they’ve got: